Kyberius/podcaster/README.md

 - create react app for ease of creating the project
 - prettier for formmating, as is opinionated and almost and standard in the industry
-- eslint for linting and early bug catching
+- eslint for linting and early bug catching, it comes prepackaged with create-react-app
 - husky and lint-staged for automattic linting and formatting
 - react-router for routing of the page, it also can integrate with react-queries with relative ease
 - react-query for handleing of queries and caches, as has all the mechanism needed to handle cache and queries with grace, and its a really powerful tool that integrates with any request library